 With so many types of massage on offer these days, choosing which to go for is a tricky gig (like deciding what you fancy on Deliveroo, with fewer arguments).
-Deep tissue is the most popular choice on Treatwell – our most-booked massage in 2018, in fact – while Swedish, Thai, and chair massage offer various solutions to muscular pain and feeling ‘zen’.
+Deep tissue is the most popular choice on Treatwell – our most-booked massage in recent years, in fact – while Swedish, Thai, and chair massage offer various solutions to muscular pain and feeling ‘zen’.
 You could try them all out for size, or just read this.
 Your call. *Books four massages instantly*.

 By Rachel Spedding